seyeonlim/Pawpularity/cheatsheet.md

 ## Tutorial
 Below is the tutorial that the users get once they execute the game.

 Welcome to <Pawpularity: The Road To Debut>!
-I'm Mr.Whisker Biscuits, your guide for this game! ฅ^•ﻌ•^ฅ" You are now a manager of a meowdol (meow + idol), who is a cat idol trainee.
+You are now a manager of a meowdol (meow + idol), who is a cat idol trainee.
 You need to train your meowdol so they can debut!
 Your meowdol's talent is determined by their danceEXP, vocalEXP, attractiveness, and fame.